-Pakistan: Conflict Profile
+Pakistan: Conflict profile

-Pakistan is currently facing several distinct but inter-related conflicts, both international and domestic.
+Despite this success Pakistan is currently facing several distinct but inter-related conflicts, both international and domestic.

 The scars of partition

 In 1947, colonial Britain divided the subcontinent into two new states: a mostly Hindu India, and a mostly Muslim Pakistan.
-Partition caused between 200.000 and 360,000 deaths, while 10 to 12 million people became refugees in the largest population transfer in our era.
-The young state of Pakistan has faced several waves of regional conflict and separatism that have their root in partition.
+Partition caused between 200,000 and 360,000 deaths, while 10 to 12 million people became refugees in the largest population transfer in our era.
+The state of Pakistan has faced several waves of regional conflict and separatism that have their root in partition.
 This includes the unfinished business of partition and the divided state of Kashmir.
 Pakistanis often refer to Kashmir as their jugular vein or ‘Shehrag’ in Urdu.
-Indeed, Kashmir remains an open wound since partition, opposing the Pakistani and Indian governments in an unending territorial dispute.
+It remains an open wound since partition, pitching the Pakistani and Indian governments in an unending territorial dispute.

 Resource-rich Baluchistan, located near Pakistan’s south-western border with Iran, was also scarred from partition.
 Only a small portion of Baluchistan was in the British Raj, while partition saw the annexation of further territory.
 Baluchistan was granted full provincial status by the central government in 1970, but provincial status was dismissed in 1973 provoking much resentment among nationalists.
 In addition, further grievances emerged from the lack of redistribution of wealth derived from the central government’s exploitation of local coal and gas reserves.
-A civil war erupted between 1973-77 involving violent confrontations between the Pakistani army and the BLA (Baluchistan Liberation Army), BRA (Baluchistan Republican Army) and Baluch Ittihad (Baluch Unity), among others, while clashes have started again since 2004.
+An insurgency erupted between 1973-77 involving violent confrontations between the Pakistani army and the BLA (Baluchistan Liberation Army), BRA (Baluchistan Republican Army) and Baluch Ittihad (Baluch Unity), among others, and clashes have re-started since 2004.
 Baluch nationalists are regularly ‘disappeared’ by the Pakistani military, while in 2009 there was an increase in assassinations of non-Baluch inhabitants by Baluch nationalists.

 The province of Sindh experienced both violent secessionism and communal violence linked to partition.
 During partition, Sindh witnessed a large influx of Muhajirs (Indian Muslims who migrated to Pakistan following partition), who soon became urban elites well represented in trade and civil bureaucracy, especially in Karachi and Hyderabad.
 Sindhi-Muhajir conflict escalated around the issue of language, triggering riots in 1971 and 1972.
 In the 1980s, new waves of immigration by Pathans (Pakistani Pashtuns) and Afghan refugees added to existing communal tension as competition increased in urban centres.
-In 1984, Muhajirs created the MQM (Muhajir People’s Party, later renamed Muttahida Qaumi Movement), defending the Muhajir’s agenda by mass mobilisation and violence, inflaming communal and sectarian violence in an attempt to forge a quasi-ethnic identity among Muhajirs.
+In 1984, Muhajirs created the MQM (Muhajir People’s Party, later renamed Muttahida Qaumi Movement), defending the Muhajir’s agenda with mass mobilisation and violence, inflaming communal and sectarian violence in an attempt to forge a quasi-ethnic identity among Muhajirs.
 The MQM moved away from violence after a heavy crackdown by the Pakistani government in 1995.
-While partition has caused lasting conflict with India, the division of Pashtun territory (currently the Tribal Areas and Khyber Pakhtunkhwa) during partition has also created deep conflict between Pakistan and Afghanistan.
-Pashtun-ruled Afghanistan supported an autonomous Pashtunistan and opposed Pakistan’s establishment in 1947, orchestrating repeated raids into Pakistan’s frontier tribal areas.
-Much of the current armed conflict stems from groups based in the northern provinces of Khyber Pakhtunkwa and the Federally-Administered Tribal Areas, largely Pashtun areas which have sought increased autonomy and recognition from the central government.
-While demands for greater regional autonomy have often been formulated by armed groups, attempts to address regional grievances through the federal apparatus have also sparked local conflict, such as the recent renaming of the North West Frontier Province as Khyber Pakhtunkhwa.
+Violence between all three communities remains an on-going problem.

-Religious and sectarian conflict
+Continuing ethnic and sectarian conflict since Partition

-While Punjabis represent the majority of the population, Pakistan is home to a constellation of communities based on regional, religious, or historical identities: Bengalis, Baluchs, Pashtuns, Sindhis, Sunni, Shia and Ahmadi Muslims, Sikhs, Jains, Hindus, Christians and Jews, Muhajirs and refugees from Bangladesh, Afghanistan and Gujarat.
-Sectarian and religious violence have been a recurrent feature of Pakistan’s history since 1947, both in the form of violent conflict between religious communities, and in the form of one-sided violence against religious minorities.
-Inter-religious conflicts surfaced as early as in the early 1950s, when religious parties, and in particular the Jamaat-e-Islami, called for excluding Ahmadiyya community from Islam.
+Sectarian and ethnic violence have been a recurrent feature of Pakistan’s history since 1947, both in the form of violent conflict between religious and ethnic groups, and in the form of one-sided violence against religious and ethnic minorities by the state or its proxies.
+While Punjabis represent the majority of the population, Pakistan is also home to a constellation of communities based on regional, religious, or historical identities: Bengalis, Baluchs, Pashtuns, Sindhis, Sunni, Shia and Ahmadi Muslims, Sikhs, Jains, Hindus, Christians and Jews, Muhajirs and refugees from Bangladesh, Afghanistan and Gujarat.
+Inter-religious conflicts surfaced as early as in the early 1950s, when religious parties, and in particular the Jamaat-e-Islami, called for the exclusion of the Ahmadiyya community from Islam.
 Ahmadis have consistently experienced severe discrimination both from the government and from other Muslim sects.
-In 1974, the Pakistani parliament declared Ahmadis as non-Muslims, while their religious freedom was further curtailed in 1984 by a highly repressive military ordinance issued by General Zia ul-Haq.
+In 1974, the Pakistani parliament declared Ahmadis to be non-Muslims, while their religious freedom was further curtailed in 1984 by a highly repressive military ordinance issued by General Zia ul-Haq.

 Sectarian violence has involved groups on both sides, including the Shia group Sipah-e Muhammad Pakistan (SMP; the Army of Muhammad) created in 1991.
-However, anti-Shia violence has been on the rise, and since the 1990s there has been marked anti-Shia violence perpetrated armed militant groups with ties to Saudi Arabia operating in Pakistan [Abou Zahab 2002].
-These Sunni armed groups include and Sipah-i Sahaba Pakistan (SSP; the Sunni Pakistan’s Army of the Prophet’s Companions) established in 1985, Lashkar-e-Jhangvi (LF – The Army of Jhangvi – 1990), Tehrik Nifaz Shariat-I Muhammadi (TNSM; Movement for Protection of Muhammad’s Religious Law – 1994) and the Lashkar-e-Taiba (The Army of the Pure – 1998).
+However, anti-Shia violence has been the most prominent, and since the 1990s there has been marked anti-Shia violence perpetrated by armed militant groups operating in Pakistan with ties to Saudi Arabia.
+These Sunni armed groups include Sipah-i Sahaba Pakistan (SSP; the Sunni Pakistan’s Army of the Prophet’s Companions) established in 1985, Lashkar-e-Jhangvi (LF – The Army of Jhangvi – 1990), Tehrik Nifaz Shariat-I Muhammadi (TNSM; Movement for Protection of Muhammad’s Religious Law – 1994) and the Lashkar-e-Taiba (The Army of the Pure – 1998).
 Lashkar-e-Jhangvi (LF) is responsible for manyanti-Shia attacks, including targeted assassinations, shootings and bomb attacks against Shia communities in Punjab, Karachi and Quetta.
 They have also been involved in violence against non-Muslim minorities.
 In August 2009, a mob guided by Sipah-e-Sahaba and Lashkar-e-Jhangvi attacked Christians on alleged desecration of Qur’an in the city of Gojra (Toba Tek Singh district).
 In this episode , seven Christians were killed and 20 were injured, and 50 homes were burnt.
 Meanwhile, Christians and Hindus have suffered in retaliation for incidents outside Pakistan, such the demolition of the Babri mosque in India, and the cartoons published in Denmark.

 International interventions and Afghanistan-Pakistan relations

 Foreign intervention in the Afghanistan and Pakistan region is nothing new.
-During the 19th Century, present-day Pakistan and neighbouring Afghanistan were proxy war zones for the competing British and Tsarist colonial empires, and later between the Soviet and US blocks during the Cold War.
+During the 19th century, present-day Pakistan and neighbouring Afghanistan were proxy war zones for the competing British and Tsarist colonial empires, and in the 20th century between the Soviet and US blocks during the Cold War.
 This interference inflamed the Pakistani-Afghan territorial dispute.
 While Afghanistan became increasingly reliant on the USSR for military aid, Pakistan became a key US ally.
-Iranian mediation ended the conflict and a settled the border issue in 1963, although this dramatic improvement in Afghan-Pakistani relations was to last only a decade [Siddiqui 2008: 10-18].
-Pakistan and Afghanistan have consistently offered refuge, funding and support to dissidents, with Afghan support for Pashtun and Baluch separatism in Pakistan, and Pakistani support for the Taliban opposition to the pro-Soviet government in Afghanistan.
+Iranian mediation temporarily settled the border issue in 1963, although this dramatic improvement in Afghan-Pakistani relations was to last only a decade.
+Pakistan and Afghanistan have consistently offered refuge, funding and support to each others’ dissidents.
+Afghanistan supported Pashtun and Baluch separatism in Pakistan, and Pakistan supported the Afghan mujahideen, and later the Taliban, opposing to the pro-Soviet government in Afghanistan.

-Last updated: September 2011
+Last updated: May 2010